Injuries resulting from trips, slips, and falls are very common and thousands of claims are filed each and every year. Victims suffer a range

 Did you trip over an object that was left on the ground?
 If so, was the object intentionally placed there or did someone leave it there?
 If it was intentional, was it for a good reason?
 If it was for a good reason, is there a possibility the object could have been removed or replaced if unsafe?
 Could the object have been relocated to a safe place?

-Could a perimeter or barrier been placed around the object or location of injury in order to warn people of potential dangers?
+Could a perimeter, barrier or caution sign been placed around the object or location of injury in order to warn people of potential dangers?

 Did poor or no lighting contribute to the accident?

 Is there a history of accidents at this location?